How to Win Friends and Influence People by Dale Carnegie

 It advises you on how to manage human relationships, without friction or force.

-Although this book is very valuable for entrepreneurs, we all have relationships to manage such as spouse, family, colleagues, boss or even some random person at a customer service checkout.
-Therefore, this book is useful for anyone.
+Although this book is very valuable for entrepreneurs, we all have relationships to manage, such as spouse, family, colleagues, boss, or even some random person at a customer service checkout.
+Therefore, this book is useful to anyone.

 How to Win Friends and Influence People was first published in 1937, but it has been re-wrote a few times in order to bring the examples that it uses up to date.

 The book is broken down into numerous principles and each principal has its own chapter.